OpticFusion1/technopoly/README.md

-This is our Technopolis project
+This is our Technopolis project, by the way.